 My current research interests lie in understanding the short- and long-term behavioural effects of playing video games.
 I'm also interested in the interaction between scientists and the media, and particularly how scientific research (for example, about video games) gets picked up in the mainstream news.
-I coordinate the science blogs network for the Guardian, where I also write the psychology blog Head Quarters.
+For four years I coordinated the science blogs network for the Guardian, where I also wrote the psychology blog Head Quarters.
 I am currently a blogger for the Cosmic Shambles Network.

 Research and academic outputs

 Is screen time associated with anxiety or depression in young people?
 Results from a UK birth cohort

 Khouja, J.N, Munafò, M.R, Tilling, K, Wiles, N.J, Joinson, C, Etchells, P.J, John, A, Hayes, F.M, Gage, S.H and Cornish, R.P (2019) 'Is screen time associated with anxiety or depression in young people?
 Results from a UK birth cohort.'
 BMC Public Health.
 ISSN 1471-2458 (Forthcoming)

 van Rooij, A.J et al. (2018) 'A weak scientific basis for gaming disorder: let us err on the side of caution.'
 Journal of Behavioural Addictions, 7 (1). pp. 1-9.
 ISSN 2062-5871